kurnhyalcantara/kurnhy.my.id/README.md

-# leerob.io
+# Kurnhy Personal Blog

-My portfolio has transformed over the years - from a static HTML site, to Jekyll, to Hugo, and finally to Next.js/React/MDX.
+My personal website I created from a static HTML site, to Jekyll, to Hugo, and finally to Next.js/React/MDX.
 My personal slice of the internet provides a platform for my writing and to showcase my latest work.

 ## Overview